RPI-WCL/Athena_LibDDDAS/README.md

 * `consensus` -- theory and proofs about consensus protocols

+* `network` -- theory and proofs about networks, relay protocols, etc

 * `nmac` -- theory and proofs about a NMAC-aware flight planning algorithm

 * `math` -- theory and proofs about mathematical concepts like random variables, probability distributions, etc